-The only kind of fees allowed are cleaning fees.
+The only fees allowed are cleaning fees (or the tourist tax when it's required for exchanges).
 We understand that it's sometimes difficult to do home exchanges without some extra help (for example in second homes, the help of long-trusted people in charge of the home, etc).
-Or even that in the current situation with the COVID-19, some HomeExchangers prefer a professional cleaning service.
-You can find our recommendations to exchange with total peace of mind during this period here.

 In every case, the amount should be reasonable given the location of the home, the size, and the length of the stay.
 These fees must be clearly stated in the home description and discussed in the conversation between members, always before finalization of the exchange.
 We also recommend you to consider the option of splitting the fees between you and your partner.